First Nations Community Access to Archives

 Join our language community stakeholders list

-The project aims to ensure that accessing and preserving these historical records is done so in a way that is culturally informed and prioritises First Nations voices and storytelling.
-This will involve connecting with Aboriginal Communities, Aboriginal language practitioners, Elders, and knowledge holders and being guided by Community to ensure these materials are cared for and accessed with cultural care principles at the forefront.
+The project aims to ensure that accessing and preserving these historical records is done in a way that is culturally informed and prioritises First Nations voices and storytelling.
+This will involve connecting with Aboriginal Communities, Aboriginal language practitioners, Elders and knowledge holders and being guided by Community to ensure that these materials are cared for and accessed with cultural care principles at the forefront.

 Use this form to join our language community stakeholders list.
 It will help us to improve access to archival materials in the NSW State Archives Collection for members of Aboriginal language communities in NSW and individuals connected to Aboriginal language communities in NSW.
 Your input will help us to better understand your needs and ensure that our archival resources align with your research, personal or community goals.